Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 - Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.
 - Page permissions (ACLs) are currently not migrated into Xperience by Kentico.
-- Migration of Page Builder content is only available for Kentico Xperience 13.
+- Migration of page builder content is only available for Kentico Xperience 13.

-#### Page Builder content
+#### Page builder content

-> :warning: Page Builder content migration is only available when migrating from Kentico Xperience 13.
+> :warning: Page builder content migration is only available when migrating from Kentico Xperience 13.

-By default, JSON data storing the Page Builder content of pages and custom page templates is migrated directly without modifications.
+By default, JSON data storing the page builder content of pages and custom page templates is migrated directly without modifications.
 On the target Xperience by Kentico instance, the migrated data can work in the Page Builder's legacy compatibility mode.
 However, we strongly recommend updating your codebase to the new Xperience by Kentico components.

-The Kentico Migration Tool provides an advanced migration mode for Page Builder content that utilizes API discovery on the source instance.
+The Migration Tool provides an advanced migration mode for page builder content that utilizes API discovery on the source instance.
 To learn more details and how to configure this feature, see [Source instance API discovery](#source-instance-api-discovery).

 #### Categories

-Xperience by Kentico uses a different approach to categorization than older Kentico versions.
+Xperience by Kentico uses a different approach to categorization than older product versions.
 [Categories](https://docs.kentico.com/13/configuring-xperience/configuring-the-environment-for-content-editors/configuring-categories) were replaced by [taxonomies](https://docs.kentico.com/developers-and-admins/configuration/taxonomies) and selected categories for each page are assigned to pages in the target instance via